You are currently viewing Learn how prebiotics can help you to detox!

 .

 • Barley contains Beta-glucan fiber that has been shown to lower total LDL (lousy) cholesterol and help to lower blood sugar levels.
-It is rich in Selenium that contributes to fighting breast and prostate cancer, boost the immune system, and converting your thyroid hormone T4 to T3 in the liver.
+It is rich in Selenium which contributes to fighting breast and prostate cancer, boosts the immune system, and converts your thyroid hormone T4 to T3 in the liver.

 .

 • Wheat bran is the outer layer of whole grain.
-It has a special fiber that boosts the Bifidobacteria in the gut, reduces digestive gas, abdominal pain, and cramping.
+It has a special fiber that boosts the Bifidobacteria in the gut and reduces digestive gas, abdominal pain, and cramping.
 Its fiber also has anti-cancer and antioxidant properties.
-Most Celiac’s Disease suffers are allergic to its protein and it is highly soaked in Glyphosate so organic, Non-GMO is a must if you enjoy it.
+Most Celiac Disease sufferers are allergic to its protein and it is highly soaked in Glyphosate so organic, non-GMO is a must if you enjoy it.

 .